 Roxanne Adams, Family Worker

-Roxanne is continuing her studies towards a Bachelor's in Social Work at the Te Wanaga o Aotearoa.
+Roxanne is half a year away from attaining her Bachelor's in Social Work at the Te Wanaga o Aotearoa.

 Osaiasi Kupu, Social Worker, Tamaki College

 Osaiasi has 15 years of experience in the Social Work sector with a Bachelor's Degree in Social Work from Auckland Uni.
 Osaiasi's passion is to give people hope and to help them reach their full potential.
 He has developed and facilitated a Children witnessing Violence program and was also a facilitator for the Fa'afaletui Men's Stopping Violence Program - which is the only approved Pacific Domestic Violence Program in NZ.
 Osaiasi has also facilitated programs at Mens prisons and is a founding member of the Ranui Action Project Trust and the Mohetaha Incorporated Society.
 Ozee (as he is known) works with students in the local College and goes above and goes beyond the call of duty when it comes to providing support and encouragement to our young people.